gammapy/gammapy/docs/maps/regionmap.rst

 Creating a RegionGeom
 ---------------------
-A `~RegionGeom` can be created via a DS9 region string (see http://ds9.si.edu/doc/ref/region.html for a list of options) or an Astropy Region (https://astropy-regions.readthedocs.io/en/latest/).
+A `~RegionGeom` can be created via a DS9 region string (see http://ds9.si.edu/doc/ref/region.html for a list of options) or an Astropy Region (https://astropy-regions.readthedocs.io/en/latest/shapes.html).
+Note that region geometries have an associated
+WCS projection object.
+This requires the region to have a defined center, which is not the case for all the shapes defined in DS9.
+Hence only certain shapes are supported for constructing a `~RegionGeom`: circles, boxes, ellipses and annuli.

 .. code-block:: python

     from astropy.coordinates import SkyCoord
-    from regions import CircleSkyRegion, RectangleSkyRegion
+    from regions import CircleSkyRegion, RectangleSkyRegion, EllipseAnnulusSkyRegion
     from gammapy.maps import RegionGeom
     import astropy.units as u